jamescoledesign/cosmic-oscillator/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+---

-This was created by James Cole for the 2023 NASA Space Apps Challenge
+This was created by James Cole for the [2023 NASA Space Apps Challenge](https://www.spaceappschallenge.org/2023/find-a-team/oscillate/?tab=project)